Visiting Bundeshaus In Bern: What To See Inside and Outside

 • Walking time: 7 minutes.

-When it comes to Bern’s historic center, or the downtown district, you’ll find that it’s quite compact.
-In fact, you can explore most of it on foot in just 2 to 3 hours!
-This makes getting to Bundeshaus, no matter where you are in Bern’s historic center, a relatively easy task Even if you’re at the farthest end of the downtown area, a straight walk to the Bundeshaus won’t take more than 20 minutes.
+Even if you’re at the farthest end of the downtown area, a straight walk to the Bundeshaus won’t take more than 20 minutes.
 So, exploring Bern and its significant landmarks is both convenient and enjoyable.

 Outside Bundeshaus

 When you arrive at Bundesplatz or Federal Square, where Bundeshaus is, I bet you’ll be even more surprised because more beautiful things await you there.
-For example, there is the Swiss National Bank.
-It is the building is to the east of Bundesplatz which also boasts marvelous architecture.

 Depending on the season or weather, you may also find delightful scenes of children playing at the water fountains in the middle of the square.
 If you plan a short visit to Bern, a quick stop and sightseeing in Bundesplatz might be enough.

-However, I encourage you to explore more of the Bundeshaus, especially if you’re an architecture enthusiast, have a hobby in photography, or enjoy seeing beautiful views.
+I suggest you explore more of the Bundeshaus, especially if you love architecture, enjoy photography, or like seeing beautiful views.
 It shouldn’t take you longer than 30 minutes to discover the best parts of Bundeshaus from the outside.

 9